loonloon/Notes/Interview-CSharp.md

 </table>

 #### What is the Constructor Chaining? #####
+This is done by using the keyword ```this```.
 Child class constructor is mapped to parent class Constructor implicitly by base keyword so when you create an instance of child class to it’ll call parent’s class Constructor.

 #### What is the difference between ```is``` and ```as``` operator? ####
 <table>